New Year's in Barcelona: Spanish Road Trip

 Darro river: Walk along the Darro river to Paseo de los Tristes, and grab a table at a nearby café.
 Look up and see the Alhambra looking right back down at you.
 Not in the creepy way, though.

 Upon arrival in Granada, Spain’s medieval and Moorish city, embark on a guided walking tour to see all this city has to offer!
-Learn more about top-rated attractions like the Granada Cathedral, walk through the winding Moorish alleyways, and get your camera ready for select sites around the Alhambra, such as Palacio Carlos V.
+Learn more about top-rated attractions like the Granada Cathedral, walk through the winding Moorish alleyways, and get your camera ready for the Alhambra.

 Why wait?
 Save money by booking this optional excursion before your trip departs.

 - Day 6: Travel to Seville via Córdoba

 On your way to Seville, make a pit stop in Córdoba for a tour of the Mezquita-Catedral de Córdoba, and views of stunning architecture, and the second-largest historic center in Europe.
 And then it’s on to Seville, the capital of Spain’s Andalucía region, and its biggest city.
 Seville is full of students that have definitely adopted the "study hard, play hard" lifestyle.
 And lucky for you, you get to skip the "study" portion.

 - Stop in Córdoba before continuing on to Seville.